omerfarukkykc/omerfarukkykc/README.md

 <p align ="center">
 I'm a Computer Engineer.
-I am developing myself in Dart&Flutter , You can find the projects that I developed projects in c# and java languages in my repositories.
+I am developing myself in Dart&Flutter , I am waiting for your feedback about the projects I have developed.
-I'm waiting for your feedback
 </p>
 <h2 align="center">Languages and Tools</h2>
 <p align ="center">